 [email protected] (Can’t start with a number or special character)

-very.#[email protected] (Two special symbols can’t follow each other consecutively)
+very.#?common@example.com (Two special symbols can’t follow each other consecutively)

 [email protected]$ (Special character can’t come at the end of the address)